Fine-tuning of universal machine-learning interatomic potentials for high-entropy alloys with application to 2D (Mo,Ta,Nb,W,V)S$_2$: Results

 To analyze the phase-separation behavior of our HEA system, we used the most accurate fine-tuned model (Model 16) to study decomposition by sampling random structures and by performing Monte Carlo simulations.

 First, we studied the decomposition of the 5-component alloy by evaluating the Gibbs free energy of all (51) possible decompositions.
+The microscopic criterion for decomposition is the thermodynamic stability of a decomposed state relative to the homogeneous HEA, reflecting the competition between configurational entropy, which stabilizes chemical disorder, and enthalpic interactions, which favor chemical ordering, segregation, or phase separation in HEAs~\cite{liu2025computational}.

 The enthalpy of the decomposed phases are obtained from DFT calculations of special quasi-random structures generated using ICET package and the entropy from configurational mixing entropy.
-The full details are given in Supplementary material (Section IV, Supplementary Table S3, and Supplementary Fig. S3).
+The full details are given in Supplementary material (Section {\hili VIII}, Supplementary Table {\hili S4}, and Supplementary Fig. {\hili S7}).
 The temperature dependence of the Gibbs free energies of stable phases are shown in Fig.~\ref{fig:phase_separation}(a).
-The results suggest that phase decomposition of the HEA is expected to occur at around 400 K to (Mo,W)S$_2$, (Ta,Nb)S$_2$ and VS$_2$.
-Decomposition to (MoWTaNb)S$_2$ and VS$_2$ is also nearly stable at around 400 K, and consequently (MoWTaNb)S$_2$ is expected to decompose to (Mo,W)S$_2$, (Ta,Nb)S$_2$ at slightly above 400 K. Overall, it appears that VS$_2$ disfavors mixing with other elements.
+The results suggest that phase decomposition of the HEA is expected to occur at around 370 K to (Mo,W)S$_2$, (Ta,Nb)S$_2$ and VS$_2$.
+We also see that (MoWTaNb)S$_2$ is expected to decompose to (Mo,W)S$_2$, (Ta,Nb)S$_2$ at slightly above 400 K. Overall, it appears that VS$_2$ disfavors mixing with other elements.

 Next, we generated 500 quinary alloy equimolar structures on $5 \times 5$ supercells and calculated the mixing energies using the fine-tuned model, Fig.~\ref{fig:phase_separation}(b).
 The DFT-calculated mixing energy of the SQS (0.0269~eV/unit) and its fine-tuned model counterpart (0.0254~eV/unit) are comparable to the average value obtained from 500 random structures ($H_{\rm ave}=0.0292$~eV/unit).
 The width of the distribution, $\sigma = 0.0041$ eV/unit, is clearly lower than the average value.
 Thus, as there are no structures reaching mixing energies close to zero, the mixing at high temperatures will be purely due to the mixing entropy gain.